justinas/plate/README.md

 the output that template produced, the context passed to it and an error returned from an `Execute*()` call.

-That information thus can be checked later to find out any faults in the execution of your template.
+That information can be checked later to find out any faults in the execution of your template.

 ```go